etkeys/etkeys.me_renee-and-erik-reception/src/content/homepage/event-details.md

 header_menu: true
 ---

-Where: Venue in Norfolk, VA
+Where: 3467 Azalea Garden Rd, Norfolk, VA 23513

 When: May 20, 2023 at 3:00 PM

-Menu: TBD *(when we know, we'll update this page and notify update via Facebook)*
+Menu: Open buffet.
+Vegetarian and gluten free options will be available.